Noahleopold/scrape/README.md

 ```

 ### Step 4:
-Configure google sheet credentials in a file called "scrape.json" in the root directory.
+Configure google sheet credentials in a file called "scrape.json" in the root project directory.
 See [here](https://developers.google.com/sheets/api/quickstart/python) for more information.

 ### Step 5:
 ```